-The Authority holds a 6.33% share in Newcastle International Airport Limited.
+^{} The Authority holds a 6.33% share in Newcastle International Airport Limited.
 These shares are not traded in an active market.
-The fair value for Newcastle Airport has been assessed at 31st March 2019 based on a combination of the discounted cash flow of income method together with the guideline public company method of the market approach to valuations.
-This represents a change from previous years where the value was based on the last active trading of shares in 2012.
-The fair value of shares as at 31 March 2019 is £10.886m (2017/18 £10,784m).
+The fair value for Newcastle Airport has been assessed at 31st March 2020 based on a combination of the discounted cash flow of income method together with the guideline public company method of the market approach to valuations.
+The fair value of shares as at 31 March 2020 is £7.272m (2018/19 £10.886m).
 North Tyneside Trading Company is wholly owned by the Authority and these shares are not traded in an active market.
 The fair value shown above has been based on historic cost (cost of shares).
 Following review there is no evidence that we need to impair any of the value of the trading company.
-The value of the shares as at 31 March 2019 is £5,159m (2017/18 £2,980m).
+The value of the shares as at 31 March 2020 is £7.568m (2018/19 £5.159m).